Písek Stone Bridge: Structure

 The bridge was probably built in the 3rd quarter of the 13th century during the reign of Ottokar II of Bohemia.
 Interestingly, it was built on dry ground.
 Only after its completion was the river redirected to a new trough, which passed under the bridge.

 The length of the bridge is 109.75 m and the width 6.25m.
 It is built on six pillars and has seven arches and gives the impression of a "small" Charles Bridge.
 Six arches are original.
 The seventh arch, with a double span width, was added in 1768 and served for the raft passage (timber used to be pulled down the river).
 Two towers guarded the bridge, one on each side.
-Unfortunately, none of them has survived.
+Neither of them has survived.
 The first collapsed during the 1768 flood and the second was deliberately torn down in 1825 due to the growing transportation demands.
 Their fragments, salvaged from the river bottom, are on display on the left river bank near the bridge.

 Sculptures

 Originally, the bridge was without a sculptural decoration.
-Today, replicas of baroque sculptures are lining the bridge.
+Today, replicas of Baroque sculptures are lining the bridge.
 Their sandstone originals can be seen in the Prácheň Museum.
 There are four sculptural groups: